ltt299learnprogramming/hello-world/README.md

 [master] Well, add one more line.
 Now add the number to know which branch I worked on (2)

 [another-readme-edits] I would like to make the Graph in SourceTree more complex.
 (3)

+# Funny.
+I reset a list of 22 commits into 2.
+And this line makes the third commit in GitHub history.
+What a amazing features (and dangerous also) "rebase" is!